Master of Science in Bioinformatics

 The curriculum at a glance

-The programme requires 60 ECTS credits from courses normally taken over 2 semesters, followed by a 6 months MSc research project and a written thesis (30 ECTS).
-Full time students can complete the programme in 3 semesters.
-Note that it is strongly recommended to start the program in the fall semester.
+The programme requires 90 ECTS credits from courses, followed by a 6 months MSc research project that culminates in a written thesis (30 ECTS).
+Full time students can complete the programme in

 Description per semester

-Complemented by individual courses tailored to your needs (7 ECTS), students with a BSc in biology or life sciences will learn applied programming and the use of Linux from the experts (7 ECTS).
-Similarly, students with a non-biology scientific BSc will have hands-on experience in state-of-the-art biological methods and learn the essential aspects of biology (7 ECTS).
+Students with a BSc in biology or life sciences will learn applied programming and the use of Linux from the experts (7.5 ECTS).
+Similarly, students with a non-biology scientific BSc will have hands-on experience in state-of-the-art biological methods and learn the essential aspects of biology (7.5 ECTS).
+Students further complement their background with elective courses (8 ECTS) tailored to their needs.

-Both groups of students will then follow the same 16 ECTS in compulsory courses introducing statistical and computational approaches commonly used when analysing large biological data sets with a focus on data from large scale sequencing or systems biology projects.
+Both groups of students will then follow the same set courses introducing statistical and computational tools fundamental to bioinformatics and get their first experience in analysing big data from large scale sequencing or systems biology projects.

 Each student works on an individual research thesis in one of the research groups at either the University of Fribourg or the University of Bern, thus specializing in a chosen area.
 The master thesis can also be carried out in collaboration with one of the affiliated institutes, e.g. the Swiss Institute of Bioinformatics (SIB).
 Governmental and corporate institutions will also be considered as hosts.